hyperledger/fabric-samples/README.md

 # Fabric REST sample

-Prototype sample REST server to demonstrate good Fabric Node SDK practices
+Prototype sample REST server to demonstrate good Fabric Node SDK practices for parts of [FAB-18511](https://jira.hyperledger.org/browse/FAB-18511)

 The primary aim of this sample is to show how to write a long running client application using the Fabric Node SDK

 The REST API is intended to work with the [basic asset transfer example](https://github.com/hyperledger/fabric-samples/tree/main/asset-transfer-basic)

 To install the basic asset transfer chaincode on a local Fabric network, follow the [Using the Fabric test network](https://hyperledger-fabric.readthedocs.io/en/release-2.2/test_network.html) tutorial

+## Usage

 **Note:** these instructions should work with the release-2.2 branch of `fabric-samples` but later versions require some changes